 If you’re a language whiz, you’re able to learn more words before you go and that should help your comfort level.

 I also use the iTranslate translation app for iPhone (a language dictionary works too) when I’m somewhere I don’t speak the language.
 It works offline so you don’t need WiFi or use any data.
 The Telegraph has an article on the top five translation apps.
-I talked about it in the Q&A post Sam and I did last week.
+I talked about it previously in a Q&A post.

 Know where to go and where not to go

 Don’t let fear rule you.
 Of course, there are places that you want to stay away from depending on what is happening and also areas that you want to be careful of when you’ve reached your destination.
 Make sure you research ahead of time what areas to stay away from and double check the information when you arrive in your destination city.
 The people you stay with should be able to make sure you spend your time in the right spots.

 Use common sense and be observant of your surroundings, and you should be ok.
 If you come close to dangerous neighborhoods, you’ll usually find that someone will warn you before you get into it too far.